cap-js/docs/java/change-tracking.md

 the values of `IsActiveEntity` is either absent or the same in both images.
 :::

-When one of the images is empty, the `CdsDiffProcessor` traverses through the existing state treating it as an addition or removal mirroring the logic accordingly.
+In case one of the images is empty, the `CdsDiffProcessor` traverses through the existing state treating it as an addition or removal mirroring the logic accordingly.

 Changes detected by `CdsDiffProcessor` are reported to one or more visitors implementing the interface `CdsDiffProcessor.DiffVisitor`.

-The visitor is added to `CdsDiffProcessor` with the `add()` method.
+The visitor is added to `CdsDiffProcessor` with the `add()` method before starting the processing.

 ```java
 diff.add(new DiffVisitor() {